cheinan/any_config/README.md

 g++ -std=c++11 -I ~/json_spirit/json_spirit_v4.07/ test_main.cpp
 Modify the path after -I to the path where you installed JSON Spirit.

-The code has been tested in gcc 4.8.2
+The code has been tested in gcc 4.8.2 and clang 3.4.

 C++ Configuration Using Boost Any